Gregory Falco

 Gregory Falco is an American inventor and researcher.
-Falco is a Professor at Johns Hopkins University.
-His work lies mainly in the area of cybersecurity research and its aerospace applications.
+Falco is a professor at Cornell University.
+He is a pioneer in the field of cybersecurity research and its aerospace applications.
+Falco is the founding chair of IEEE's Standard for Space System Cybersecurity and the NATO Country Project Director for the NATO Science for Peace and Security effort to reroute the internet to space.

-Life and career
+Education

 Falco earned his B.S. from Cornell University in 2010, M.S. from Columbia University in 2012. and Ph.D., from the Massachusetts Institute of Technology in 2018.
 He completed a predoctoral fellowship with the Cyber Security Project at Harvard University.
 His postdoctoral research was conducted at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology and at the Cyber Policy Center at Stanford University.
-Falco's PhD was funded by NASA’s Jet Propulsion Laboratory to develop an AI system to automatically enumerate threats to space mission systems.
+Falco's PhD was funded by NASA's Jet Propulsion Laboratory to develop an AI system to automatically enumerate threats to space mission systems.

+Career

 He began his career at Accenture where he was an executive in the Strategy & Sustainability practice.
 While at Accenture, he lectured at Columbia University and taught a course on Smart Cities and the Evolution of Sustainability.

+In 2016 Falco co-founded the company NeuroMesh Inc. while at the Massachusetts Institute of Technology.
+He was listed in Forbes 30 Under 30 in Enterprise Technology for contributions to industrial control security with his company, acquired by Meta Platforms in 2022.

+In 2021, Falco joined the faculty at Johns Hopkins University as an assistant professor at their Institute for Assured Autonomy.
+Falco directed the Aerospace ADVERSARY Laboratory at Johns Hopkins University.

+In 2023, Falco joined the faculty at Cornell University as an assistant professor in the Sibley School of Mechanical and Aerospace Engineering and Systems Engineering.